anovos/anovos/README.md

 - Apache Spark 3.1.x (on Java 11) & Python 3.9.x
 - Apache Spark 3.2.x (on Java 11) & Python 3.9.x

-Please note that _Anovos_ is not that auto detects these environment itself and runs on it.
+Please note that _Anovos_ auto detects these environment itself and runs on it.

 ## Installation